 Linear regression was performed for integrated calcium mass, volume fraction calcium mass, and Agatston scoring against known calcium mass on all stationary and motion-affected simulated phantoms.
 The low-density and normal-density phantoms were examined separately.

 The correlation coefficient (r2), RMSE, and RMSD values were calculated for Agatston scoring, integrated calcium mass, and volume fraction calcium mass.
 Linear regression was performed based on the known calcium mass as the reference.
 Integrated calcium mass on normal-density phantoms produced an r-correlation coefficient, RMSE, and RMSD value of 1.000, 0.677 mg, and 0.602 mg, respectively.
 Volume fraction calcium mass on normal-density phantoms produced an r-correlation coefficient, RMSE, and RMSD value of 1.000, 0.609 mg, and 0.599 mg, respectively.
 Agatston scoring on normal-density phantoms produced an r-correlation coefficient, RMSE, and RMSD value of 1.000, 1.650 mg, and 0.906 mg, respectively.
-All normal-density accuracy measurements are shown in Table 4.
+All normal-density accuracy measurements on the stationary phantoms are shown in Table 4.

 Integrated calcium mass on low-density phantoms (Fig. 4A) produced an r-correlation coefficient, RMSE, and RMSD value of 0.991, 0.495 mg, and 0.494 mg, respectively.
 Volume fraction calcium mass on low-density phantoms (Fig. 4B) produced an r-correlation coefficient, RMSE, and RMSD value of 0.989, 0.585 mg, and 0.575 mg, respectively.
 Agatston scoring on low-density phantoms (Fig. 4C) produced an r-correlation coefficient, RMSE, and RMSD value of 0.789, 3.509 mg, and 2.240 mg, respectively.